Run by School of Languages, Literatures, Linguistics and Media

 Overall aims and purpose

-This module builds on what students have learned in QXL1117 in the core areas of morphology and syntax from a descriptive and a theoretical standpoint.
 The module presents the students with topics and data analysis in the fields of morphology and syntax, beginning with a review of terms and terminology.
 Topics and data analysis include: grammatical categories, morphological mapping, the nature of the morpho-syntactic interface, theoretical syntax, constituent structure and grammatical relations.
 The knowledge and skills acquired in this module will be essential for a number of other modules and/or projects.

 The following are representative topics: